Joint Gaussian Graphical Model Estimation: A Survey: Open Problems

 Approaches for the estimation of the joint graphical models presented in this survey largely rely on penalized estimation, where the penalty biases the estimates towards the assumed structure.
 Quantifying statistical uncertainty about the model parameters, that is, performing hypothesis tests and constructing confidence intervals, is challenging when penalized estimators are used due to the induced bias and model selection that is implicitly performed.
 There has been recent work on statistical inference for low-dimensional parameters in graphical models \citep{Ren2013Asymptotic, Jankova2014Confidence, Jankova2017Honest,Barber2015ROCKET,Wang2016Inference, Yu2016Statistical, Yu2019Simultaneous} based on the $\ell_1$-penalized estimator in the first stage.
 However, these approaches were developed only in the setting where parameters of one graph are being inferred.
-In contrast, work on statistical inference for joint graphical models is much more sparse. \citet{Xia2015Testing, Belilovsky2016Testing, Liu2017Structural, Kim2019Two} developed techniques for statistical inference in differential graphical models, while \citet{Wang2014Inference, Lu2015Posta, Wang2020Statistical} focused on graphical models for time series data.
-Developing corresponding inferential techniques for estimators obtained using coarse-grained and fine-grained penalties is an interesting area open for future research.
+In contrast, work on statistical inference for joint graphical models is much more sparse. \citet{Xia2015Testing, Belilovsky2016Testing2, Liu2017Structural, kim2021two} developed techniques for statistical inference in differential graphical models, while \citet{Wang2014Inference, Lu2015Posta, Wang2020Statistical} focused on graphical models for time series data. { \citet{wang2021joint} developed a hierarchical testing procedure for joint inferences of multiple graphs on Hawkes processes, albeit in non-Gaussian settings.} Developing the corresponding inferential techniques for estimators obtained using coarse-grained and fine-grained penalties is an interesting area open for future research.